wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

-    (5) Every registered social worker commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who---
+    (5) Every registered social worker commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who---

     *   (a) holds himself or herself out as holding a current practising certificate when---